sharispe/sm-tools-evaluation/README.md

 Below the digested results.
 Details can be found in the following subsections.
-'X' means that the tests have not be performed, due to the performance of the tools.
+* 'X' means that the tests have not be performed, due to the performance of the tools.
-'!' means that the constraints have been reached and that the computation failed (constraints are specified, e.g., running time, amount of memory the tool can use).
+* '!' means that the at least one of the constraints has been reached and that the computation failed (constraints are specified, e.g., running time, amount of memory the tool can use).
 SML Par(4) corresponds to the SML configured with 4 threads, i.e. to enable parallel computation on multi-core CPU.

 ##### Term to Term test